V - The generic type of the document identifier.public class FullTextIndex<V extends Comparable<V>> extends AbstractRelation

 A field is any pre-identified text container within a document.
 Field

-identifiers are integers, so there are 32^2
+identifiers are integers, so there are 32^2 distinct possible

 field identifiers.
 It is possible to manage the field identifiers through a